Updated: Jul 8

 It seems appropriate in September to think about learning.
-Children are going back to school, students back to college and September is usually one of my busiest months for running organisational training events.
+Children are going back to school, students back to college and September is usually one of my busiest months for running career development events.
 Recent conversations on social media have been about the skills that friends and colleagues learnt through the lockdown - be it sourdough making, learning Italian or candle making.
 How many of them continue with their passion post lockdown is another matter (In a fit of enthusiasm for my rediscovered basic sewing skills I bought a zipped pouch sewing kit in June and am still less than halfway through!)

 When I started my training career, I was taught well known but simplistic models of how people learn - 70:20:10, Honey and Mumford learning styles and Gardner’s multiple intelligence theory.
 All of which have their place and make for fun “personality” questionnaires if you like that kind of thing.
 But in the knowledge economy of 2020, where skills can be out of date in 10 years and where the digital age has laid so much learning potential at our fingertips, how we do our learning and what we learn becomes increasingly important.